-Eligible fields in 2021 will be Biological Sciences and Humanities and Fine Arts (including history).
+Eligible fields in 2022 will be Social Sciences and Mathematics, Physical Sciences and Engineering.

-A nomination packet must be submitted by the department chair or college dean and include the following required items:
+A nomination packet must be submitted by the department chair or college dean and include the following required items (PDF format):

 - three letters addressing the significance and quality of the nominee's dissertation